mpfaff/kingfisher/docs/api/index.md

 Kingfisher provides a robust (WIP) API to scripts.

-The full Javadoc is available [here]({{ 'javadoc' | relative_url }}), but most of the APIs in there are not intended to be used by scripts and are not exported to them.
+The full Javadoc is available [here]({{ '/api/javadoc' | relative_url }}), but most of the APIs in there are not intended to be used by scripts and are not exported to them.

+## Core

+Scripts of all languages and during all phases have access to a set of core APIs that behave the same irrespective of the phase.
+See [the Javadoc]({{ '/api/javadoc/kingfisher/scripting/Api.html' | relative_url }}) for a listing of these.

 ## Registration

 Scripts must register themselves to handle various events.
-See [the Javadoc]({{ '/api/javadoc/kingfisher/scripting/ScriptThread.RegistrationApi.html' | relative_url }}) for a listing of these.
+See [the Javadoc]({{ '/api/javadoc/kingfisher/scripting/RegistrationApi.html' | relative_url }}) for a listing of these.

 ## Request handling